Jaehaks/texflow.nvim/README.md

           '-interaction=nonstopmode',   -- continuous mode compilation
           '%f',                         -- current file
         },
-        onSave = false,                 -- build on save (it works when :w but not autocmd save) forwardSearchAfter = false,     -- perform forward search after build },
+        onSave = false,                 -- build on save (it makes texlab do continuous compile mode -- but it cannot be turned off by user. use 'texflow.nvim' instead of it. forwardSearchAfter = false,     -- perform forward search after build },
 	  -- forward / inverse search will be done by texflow.nvim